Bill Sikes: Role in the novel

 His girlfriend Nancy reluctantly tolerates, but is intimidated by, his violent behaviour.
 However, when he thinks Nancy has betrayed him, Sikes viciously murders her.
 After police identify him as travelling with a dog, Sikes attempts to drown Bull's-eye to rid himself of his companion.
-In the end he hangs himself while trying to escape.
-It is left ambiguous whether or not this act was accidental or intentional.
+In the end while trying to escape over the rooftops via a rope, a vision of the murdered Nancy's eyes terrifies him into losing his balance, falling with the looped rope around his neck and accidentally hanging himself.

 Sikes is a somewhat conflicted character.
 For instance, after preventing Nancy from keeping her midnight appointment with Rose Maylie and Mr Brownlow, he wondered aloud to Fagin if being indoors for so long in their dingy lodging was beginning to affect her after she dedicated the whole day caring for him.
 After he brutally beats Nancy to death, Sikes apparently is capable of feeling guilt—although the reader cannot be sure the emotion is not merely his suspicion that Fagin lied to him about her betrayal and fear of being arrested for the crime.

 Sikes lives in Bethnal Green and later moves to the squalid rookery area of London then called Jacob's Island, east of present-day Shad Thames.
 Otherwise, Sikes's background and early life prior to joining Fagin are not mentioned in the book.

-Theatrical, cinematic and TV portrayals
+Theatrical, cinematic, TV and radio portrayals

+Theatre

-In the theatre, Sikes was played by Richard John Smith in Oliver Twist; or, The Parish Boy's Progress (1839), and by Henry Irving opposite Ellen Terry as Nancy in Oliver Twist at the Queen's Theatre in London (1868).
+In the theatre, Sikes was played by Richard John Smith in Oliver Twist; or, The Parish Boy's Progress (1839), and by Henry Irving opposite Nelly Moore as Nancy in Oliver Twist at the Queen's Theatre in London (1868).

+Sikes was played by Danny Sewell in both the original West End and Broadway productions of the stage musical Oliver! which won several awards in the early 1960s.
+Sikes was played by Graeme Campbell in the 1984 Broadway revival, Miles Anderson (later Steven Hartley) in the 1994 London revival, Burn Gorman (later Steven Hartley again) in the 2009 London revival and by Tam Mutu in the 2023 Encores! revival.
+Aaron Sidwell has played the role since July 2024, in Cameron Mackintosh’s revival at both Chichester Festival Theatre and Gielgud Theatre in London.